dkillough/C-Exercises/reference.md

 <h3> 6. ints are 32-bit quantities </h3>

-One hex value is a nybble (4 bits) which is 1/2 a byte This lends itself to pretty quick conversions.
-For example, the bit string 1000100010001 is equivalent to the hex value 0x1111 How do I know?
+One hex value is a nybble (4 bits) which is 1/2 a byte

+This lends itself to pretty quick conversions.
+For example, the bit string 1000100010001 is equivalent to the hex value 0x1111

+How do I know?

 Starting from the right, group each set of 4 numbers together.
 Evaluate each individually.
-If there's not enough on the left side to be evenly divisible by four, fill in with zeroes.
-Any leading zeroes on the left side are typically dropped.
+If there's not enough on the left side to be evenly divisible by four, fill in with zeroes (any leading zeroes on the left side are typically dropped).

 binary   | table
 -------- | --------